wp-plugins/zotpress/readme.txt

 = 3.1.3 =
 * Temporary fix for web servers that don't support long URLs.
 Unfortunately no special caching for these folks.
 New solution in the works.

+= 4.0 =
+* Switched method of requesting from jQuery to PHP.
+Should mean a speed increase (particularly for Firefox users).
+* Many shortcode parameters have been changed; these parameters are now deprecated: api_user_id (now userid), item_key (now item), tag_name (now tag), data_type (now datatype), collection_id (now collection), download (now downloadable), image (now showimage).
+* New shortcode parameter "sortby" allows you to sort by "author" (first author) and "date" (publication date).
+By default, citations are sorted by latest added.

 == Upgrade Notice ==

 = 1.2 =